dberzano/dberzano.github.io/alice/vcaf/usersguide/index.md

   with respect to `$ALICE_ROOT`, such as `STEER:TOF:PWG/FLOW/Base`.
 * `ALIROOT_ENABLE_ALIEN`: set it to `1` to enable AliEn on all workers - this is needed if you want your workers to access `alien://` files.

+The following extra options are still provided for compatibility with legacy CAF and old AliRoot versions, but **should not be normally used**:

+* `ALIROOT_MODE`: normally not used anymore since 2015.
+Set it to `aliroot`, `sim` or `rec` to load on all the workers all libraries specified respectively in `$ALICE_ROOT/macros/loadlibs.C`, `loadlibssim.C` or `loadlibsrec.C`.
+You can also set it to `base` to load a set of base AliRoot libraries.
+Currently, library loading occurs automatically in most cases: you should use only `ALIROOT_EXTRA_LIBS` to specify libraries that are not loaded automatically.

 None of the options above is mandatory, except `ALIROOT_ENABLE_ALIEN` which must be set to 1 if input data comes from AliEn (*i.e.* `alien://` URLs).